Gargi-stack/Dizzy_Dory/README.md

 Each time Dory successfully passes a pair of obstacles, the **score increases by 1**.
 The game keeps track of the **high score** during the session.

+AI Flap Suggestion Assistant

+Integrates a trained Deep Q-Network model into Dizzy Dory to suggest optimal flap timings.
+The AI predicts actions based on fish position, velocity, and obstacle distance, displaying a visual cue (arrow) when flapping is recommended.
+Enhances gameplay by providing real-time, data-driven flap hints alongside manual controls.